This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 - Thickening tends to be more widespread.
 It likely affects the entire pleural surface and worsens over time.

 Symptoms also typically accompany pleural thickening and get worse as the condition progresses.

 Most people with pleural plaques only experience mild symptoms if they have symptoms at all.
 Some research has found that people with plaques have slightly diminished lung capacity and function.
 Rarely a person with pleural plaques experiences chest pain and difficulty breathing.

 Diagnosing Pleural Plaques and Mesothelioma

-The outlook for being diagnosed with pleural plaques is generally good.
-There is no evidence that these plaques are likely to develop into mesothelioma or lung cancer.
-However, plaques are a risk factor for these types of cancer because they indicate that you were likely exposed to asbestos.
+The prognosis for pleural plaques is generally positive.
+There is no evidence that plaques will develop into mesothelioma or lung cancer.
+Still, plaques are a risk factor for these types of cancer because they indicate you were likely exposed to asbestos.

-Pleural plaques are not usually serious health problems, and they are not likely to cause any debilitating symptoms.
-These could, however, be a wakeup call to help you realize that asbestos may have been in your workplace and that you may have been exposed and put at risk for mesothelioma.
+Pleural plaques are not usually serious health problems and are unlikely to cause debilitating symptoms; however, plaques should be considered a wake-up call.
+They could be a sign that asbestos may have been in your workplace, causing exposure and increasing your risk of mesothelioma.
 If you get sick with other related conditions, find out how a mesothelioma lawyer or asbestos trust fund could help you get compensation.Get Your FREE Mesothelioma Packet

 Page Written by Mary Ellen Ellis